rodrigoalvesvieira/swift-extensions/README.md

 # Swift Extensions

-A collection of neat Swift extensions
+A collection of neat Swift extensions as functions and _rocps_.

 ## Usage